-Meet our fabulous group of Teaching Artists for 2018!
-Our 2019 Teaching Artists will be announced soon.
+Meet our fabulous group of Teaching Artists for Summer 2019!

 Jordyn BernickeJordyn Bernicke is a young artist with a Bachelor’s degree in Fine Arts and a minor in Arts Management from the University of New Mexico.
 She has led a number of different workshops around the city.
 The workshops entail community experience and the collaborative process.
 She has worked with children from ages 3-18 with a variety of artistic experience.
 Jordyn looks for any way to involve her community to come together and create together.